 Isolate serving applications from batch reads

-When you use a single cluster to run a batch analytics job that performs numerous large reads, as well as an application that performs a mix of reads and writes, a large batch job can slow things down for the applications' users.
-With replication, you can route batch analytics jobs to one cluster and application traffic to another cluster, so that batch jobs don't affect your applications' users.
+When you use a single cluster to run a batch analytics job that performs numerous large reads alongside an application that performs a mix of reads and writes, the large batch job can slow things down for the application's users.
+With replication, you can use app profiles with single-cluster routing to route batch analytics jobs and application traffic to different clusters, so that batch jobs don't affect your applications' users.
 Learn more about implementing this use case.

-If an instance has only 1 cluster, your data's durability and availability is limited to the zone where that cluster is located.
-Replication can improve both durability and availability by storing separate copies of your data in 2 zones and automatically failing over between clusters if needed.
+If an instance has only 1 cluster, your data's durability and availability are limited to the zone where that cluster is located.
+Replication can improve both durability and availability by storing separate copies of your data in multiple zones or regions and automatically failing over between clusters if needed.
 Learn more about implementing this use case.